keninette/cheatsheets/docs/learning/app-engine.gcp.md

 > Example:
 > E2-standard-2 : E2 family, standard workload with 2 cores.

+### Custom machine types

+- Available when creating a new VM by selecting "custom" in the machine type select list.
+- Only available for E2, N2 or N1 machine types.
+- Support multiple OS.
+- Billed by vCPUs & memory provisioned per instance instance.

 ### How to automatically set-up your VM ?